Wille Rydman

-Wille-Werner Rydman (born 2 January 1986) is a Finnish politician currently serving in the Parliament of Finland, representing the constituency of Helsinki, representing the Finns Party and formerly the National Coalition Party.
+Wille-Werner Rydman (born 2 January 1986) is a Finnish politician currently serving in the Parliament of Finland, representing the constituency of Helsinki.
+He represents the Finns Party, and formerly the National Coalition Party.
 Rydman was elected to the parliament in 2015, gaining 4,524 votes in the elections.
 He has also been a member of the City Council of Helsinki since 2012.
 He received a Masters of Social Sciences from the University of Helsinki in 2008, after which he worked as a parliamentary assistant.
-On 6 July 2023, Rydman was appointed Minister of Economic Affairs in the Orpo Cabinet.
+On 6 July 2023, Rydman was appointed Minister of Economic Affairs in the Orpo cabinet.

 Political views

-Helsingin Sanomat named Rydman as one of the most right-wing members of Parliament elected in 2015.
+Helsingin Sanomat named Rydman as one of the most right-wing members of parliament elected in 2015.
 Rydman describes himself as a conservative.

 Life outside of politics

-Rydman has always taken interest in music, especially classical music, and his grandfather is composer and music teacher Kari Rydman As a child he was a member in Cantores minores boys' choir.
-He studied music theory in Sibelius Academy and in The Helsinki Conservatory of Music, playing concert flute.
-He has also served as a chairman of the Helsinki Philharmonic Orchestra and as a board member of the Finnish National Opera and Ballet.
+Rydman has always taken interest in music, especially classical music, and his grandfather is composer and music teacher Kari Rydman As a child he was a member in the Cantores Minores boys' choir.
+He studied music theory in the Sibelius Academy and in The Helsinki Conservatory of Music, playing the concert flute.
+He has also served as chairman of the Helsinki Philharmonic Orchestra and as a board member of the Finnish National Opera and Ballet.

-After finishing the secondary school in Normal Lyceum of Helsinki and then his military service, he received a Masters of Social Sciences from the University of Helsinki in 2008.
-Completing his studies in two years.
-In November 2010 his national romantic symphony Aino.
-Sinfoninen runo kalevalaisesta legendasta was first performed by Tampere Academic Symphony Orchestra in Kouvola.
+After finishing secondary school in the Normal Lyceum of Helsinki, and then his military service, he went to the University of Helsinki, receiving his Masters of Social Sciences degree in 2008.
+He completing his studies in two years.
+In November 2010, his national romanticist symphony Aino – Sinfoninen runo kalevalaisesta legendasta was first performed by the Tampere Academic Symphony Orchestra in Kouvola.

 Controversies

 2022 sexual harassment scandal

-In June 2022, Helsingin Sanomat published an article in which Rydman was accused of grooming and sexually harassing young women and girls, while taking advantage of his status as a politician.
-In the article, some of the women described Rydman's use of violence and offers of alcohol even to underage girls.
+In June 2022, Helsingin Sanomat published an article in which Rydman was accused of grooming and sexually harassing young women and underage girls, while taking advantage of his status as a politician.
+In the article, some of the women described Rydman's use of violence and offers of alcohol even to those underage.
 Rydman vehemently denied the claims.
-After the publication of the story, National Bureau of Investigation started a preliminary investigation into Rydman.
+After the publication of the story, the National Bureau of Investigation started a preliminary investigation into Rydman.
 However, no charges were brought against him.
-After the article was published, the leader of the National Coalition Party (NCP) Petteri Orpo stated that there was a lack of trust towards Rydman.
-Rydman subsequently left the party and joined the Finns Party.
-Helsinki Police Department launched a preliminary investigation into the Helsingin Sanomat article as Rydman is accusing the newspaper of aggravated defamation.
+After the article was published, the leader of the National Coalition Party, Petteri Orpo, stated that there was a lack of trust towards Rydman.
+Rydman subsequently left the NCP and joined the Finns Party.
+The Helsinki Police Department launched a preliminary investigation into the Helsingin Sanomat article as Rydman accused the newspaper of aggravated defamation.